guglielmosanchini/ClustViz/README.md

 - CHAMELEON
 https://github.com/Moonpuck/chameleon_cluster

 The other algorithms have been implemented from scratch following the relative papers.
-Thanks to Darius, the GUI Meister, for the help with PyQt5.
+Thanks to Darius (https://github.com/dariomonici), the GUI Meister, for the help with PyQt5.